-- Open the Instagram app and navigate to Settings
+Step 1: Open the Instagram app and go to your profile.

-- Type in your account name, full name, and a photo of your ID if you’re a person, or a legal or business ID if you have an Instagram for Business account
+Step 5: Fill in your account name, full name, what you’re “Known As,” and your category (media, influencer, brand, etc.).
+Then upload a photo of your ID if you’re a person, or a legal or business ID if you have an Instagram for Business account.

 Simple enough, right?

 After reviewing your application, you’ll be notified whether your request is approved or denied.
 But don’t expect a response right away.
 There’s not a specified timeline for how long the process takes.

 So, should you apply?
 Let’s answer some frequently asked questions.

 A verified badge is a check that appears next to your account name.
 It tells people that your profile is the “authentic presence of a notable public figure, celebrity, or global brand.”

 The blue check also helps people avoid imposter accounts and easily find the brands or public figures they want to follow.

 “What do I need to be verified by Instagram?”

 The coveted blue check wouldn’t be coveted if it was easy to attain.